Collaborations – LTS and the Northwest Indian Language Institute (NILI)

 While all LTS faculty appreciate the important socio-historical factors that shape indigenous language revitalization efforts, several faculty who teach in LTS (NILI Director Janne Underriner and NILI Associate Directors Joana Jansen and Robert Elliott) have specific expertise in indigenous language linguistics and pedagogy, and have their academic home in NILI.

 MA students in both LTS and in the Linguistics PhD program have worked as Graduate Employees at NILI and/or have taught language classes to students at UO.
 LTS students volunteer on NILI projects and special events, such as NILI Summer Institute, and NILI faculty are on the MA project committees that have focused on indigenous languages.
+As of 2018, Gabriela Pérez Báez has also joined the Linguistics Department faculty and is associated with NILI.
+Her Language Revitalization Lab is an additional resource to support individuals working on endangered languages.

 Past project titles include: